 It takes a singular talent to make misery as mirthful as Charles Busch does in his extraordinarily funny new play at Manhattan Theater Club, “The Tale of the Allergist’s Wife.”
 The alchemy is not entirely his own doing, of course.
-In Linda Lavin, Busch has an actress who can kvetch with the grace, flexibility and fortitude of a coloratura soprano.
+In Linda Lavin, who plays his Biblically depressed Upper West Side heroine, Busch has a more than able ally, an actress who can kvetch with the grace, flexibility and fortitude of a coloratura soprano.

 As the play opens, a load of grief has Lavin’s Marjorie Taub glued to the sofa.
 Not for her the piddling woes of her fellow middle-aged Jewish mothers — the kids who disappoint, the mother who oppresses, the husband who benevolently indulges.
 Although she’s afflicted with those, too, God only knows, Marjorie is also the victim of more cosmic dissatisfactions.
 When her husband Ira (Tony Roberts), the retired doctor, asks what ails her, the answer is a nasal cri de coeur: “Perdu.
 Utter damnation.
 The loss of my soul.”

 Put more plainly, Marjorie Taub is suffering from a dangerous but hitherto under-analyzed disease indigenous to New York City: a crippling feeling of unworthiness fed by chronic overexposure to high culture.
 Unlike Ira, Marjorie knows “Waiting for Godot” isn’t “about two guys stranded by the Tappan Zee Bridge.”
 But she’s not really sure what it is about, either — and it’s killing her.
 “I’m a fraud.
 A cultural poseur.
 To quote Kafka, ‘I am a cage in search of a bird,’ ” she wails, nevertheless protesting that that unfortunate incident in the Disney Store was not a suicide attempt.